I LOVE MEMORIAL DAY.

 Introduction: My children LOVE a CD we've gotten from the library called Marvelous Day by some guy named Steve.
 There is a song called "Opposite Day" that we play over and over again.
 Thus this post is called Opposite Day.

+We are visiting Grandma and Grandpa in Spokane this week--a belated Spring break and an early summer vacation.
+We have some seriously happy children.
 You see, visiting Grandma and Grandpa's house is the opposite of their regular life at home in many respects.
 At Grandma's house there is no school work and no chores, but that's just the beginning of the differences.

 There are really cool toys at Grandma's house.
 Topping the list is the golf cart they drive around at break-neck speeds, threatening to drive themselves right off the mountain.
 I know I would never allow this at home, but at Grandma's house it seems like a great idea and I cheerfully wave to them as they careen around the corners.